The Pupil Premium Grant

 The pupils have then been grouped to ensure that the funding is allocated to them according to their needs as outlined below

-Intervention including One-to-One Tuition and Small Group Intervention
+Small Group Numeracy/Literacy Intervention

-Specialist maths and English graduates have been appointed to the Maths, English departments which allows for small group work, which includes small group work and One to One Tuition.
-These sessions are tailored to meet students individual needs to accelerate their progress.
+Specialist math and English teachers have been appointed to the Maths, English departments which allows for small group intervention across years 7-9.These sessions are tailored to meet students individual to ensure they are working at expected level as they progress through the school

 Pastoral Support Assistants